EMCLab-Sinica/WG-KV/README.md

   --lambda_reg 0.16
 ```

-The trained checkpoints will be saved in the `outputs/` directory.
+The resulting checkpoints will be saved in the `outputs/` directory.

 *See `scripts/train.py` for additional arguments.*